asadlal/FIM/README.md

 ## 📧 Contact

-For any inquiries or issues, please reach out to us at: huangbo@njust.edu.cn
+For any inquiries or issues, please reach out to us at: huangbo@njust.edu.cn or asad@njust.edu.cn